POLITICAL PHILOSOPHY – A PRIMER

 - as Lucretius said: “great wealth consists in living on a little with a contented mind” (this is then clearly not the same as hedonism, despite the modern connotations of the word ‘epicure’)

-[note that these ideas might seem to be predecessors of anarchism (no government, rejection of the ‘political’) – or of or socialism (equality), because of the emphasis in Epicureanism on the pursuit of individual tranquility; moreover, both anarchism and socialism necessitate involvement with existing political institutions – even if only to destroy or replace them!
+[note that these ideas might seem to be predecessors of anarchism (no government, rejection of the ‘political’) – or of or socialism (equality), because of the emphasis in Epicureanism on the pursuit of individual tranquility; however, both anarchism and socialism necessitate involvement with existing political institutions – even if only to destroy or replace them!

 Since empires were equated with ‘world-rule’ it was necessary to be able to explain how this might come about, and to justify it – this paved the way for Christian ideas